-In the first part of your study you choose papers to suit your individual interests, including a core research methods paper and at least one paper on current developments in media and communication studies.
+In the first part of your study you choose courses to suit your individual interests, including a core research methods course and at least one course on current developments in media and communication studies.

 In the second part of your study, you focus on your thesis.
 The thesis can be produced in a traditional academic form or may include a creative component as part of your research inquiry.
 A thesis that includes a creative component also needs to include a written exegesis that analyses and critically reflects on the creative work in its critical, theoretical, historical and personal context.

-Or any other postgraduate paper approved by the programme leader.
+Or any other postgraduate course approved by the programme leader.